videomi/shotcut_web/FAQ.md

 you can save your project as a MLT XML file by clicking **Save** on the toolbar at the top of the window.
-If you want to upload the video to a web site or somehow share the result with someone as separate video file, then click **Encode** on the toolbar, which opens or raises the Encode panel.
-In the Encode panel, there are 3 basic steps:
+If you want to upload the video to a web site or somehow share the result with someone as separate video file, then click **Export** on the toolbar, which opens or raises the Export panel.
+In the Export panel, there are 3 basic steps:

 1. choose and click a **Preset**,
 2. click **Reload** to load the current video settings, and
-3. click **Encode File** at the bottom of the panel.
+3. click **Export File** at the bottom of the panel.

-If you have made a playlist **Encode** uses the **Playlist** unless you have put something into the **Timeline**, in which case, it uses the timeline.
-Otherwise, it will encode the clip or live source (stream, device, screen, etc.).
+By default, if you have made a playlist **Export** uses the **Playlist** unless you have put something into the **Timeline**, in which case, it uses the timeline.
+Otherwise, it will Export the clip or live source (stream, device, screen, etc.).
+However, you can control what is used for the source of the export using the **From** control at the top of the **Export** panel.

 * * *

-## Which Encode preset should I use?
+## Which Export preset should I use?

 It all depends; that is why there are so many of them!
 But here are some
 suggestions: